-The SF SPCA Veterinary Hospitals treat prong collar injuries, which range from skin irritation and punctures to spinal cord problems.
+The SF SPCA Veterinary Hospital treats prong collar injuries, which range from skin irritation and punctures to spinal cord problems.
 Prongs can easily damage a dog’s delicate neck area.
 The protective layers of the skin on the under portion of a dog’s neck, where the prongs of the collar are designed to pinch, are 3x thinner than those of human skin.

 Prong collars often lead to long-term behavioral problems.
 If pain is experienced during everyday activities, like walks and vet visits, dogs can begin to associate an owner’s presence, and other harmless stimuli encountered while wearing the prong, with fear and discomfort.

-Because of the harm caused by prong collars, both of the SF SPCA’s campuses, in the Mission and Pacific Heights, will become prong-collar-free environments in the coming months.
+Because of the harm caused by prong collars, the SF SPCA’s campus in the Mission, will become prong-collar-free environments in the coming months.
 Visitors will be asked to remove prong collars and instead use flat collars, which will be provided free of charge.

 “Veterinary visits can be stressful for many dogs without the added fear and anxiety caused by prong collars,” explained Dr. Scarlett.
 “We want your dog’s experience on our campuses to be as positive as possible.
 Furthermore, it’s a safety concern for our medical staff.
 Veterinarians and technicians can easily harm themselves while trying to examine a dog who’s wearing a prong collar.”